gchq/Palisade-services/services-manager/src/doc/README.md

 ### Starting Services
 If services are already running, using the built-in profiles:
- 1. Start Eureka - run `java -jar -Dspring.profiles.active=eureka services-manager-0.4.0-SNAPSHOT-exec.jar --run` and wait for Eureka to start up on `localhost:8083`
+ 1. Start Eureka - run `java -jar -Dspring.profiles.active=eureka executable.jar --run` and wait for Eureka to start up on `localhost:8083`
- 2. Start all other services - run `java -jar -Dspring.profiles.active=services services-manager-0.4.0-SNAPSHOT-exec.jar --run` and services should now begin registering with Eureka and appear on the dashboard
+ 2. Start all other services - run `java -jar -Dspring.profiles.active=services executable.jar --run` and services should now begin registering with Eureka and appear on the dashboard
  3. Begin using Palisade (see [palisade-examples](https://github.com/gchq/Palisade-examples))

 ### Enabling Debug Logging